peterpapas/peterpapas.github.io/README.txt

 COSC2196 - 3.0.0 Assessment Task 1: My Profile

-This webpage is my personal profile as part of an assignment at RMIT .
+This webpage is my personal profile as part of an assignment at RMIT.

 I made use of a HTML5UP template credits are bellow.